-In Group companies, the incentivization system is reserved specifically to senior staff who, on account of their professional specialization, organizational role and importance to the business, have an impact on their companies' performance and value creation.
-The beneficiaries are identified by the Chief Executive Officers and/or General Managers of the companies themselves (including the senior management - CEO/Group General Manager - of companies directly controlled by them), and the General Manager of Mediobanca and Group HR informed accordingly.
+At the Group companies, the internal incentivization system is reserved specifically to the relevant senior staff members who, on account of their professional specialization, organizational role and importance to the business, have an impact on their companies' performance and value creation.
+The beneficiaries are identified by the Chief Executive Officers and/or General Managers of the companies themselves (including the senior management - CEO/Group General Manager - of companies directly controlled by them, if not already included among the Group MRTs), and the General Manager of Mediobanca and Group HR informed accordingly.
 Each beneficiary is notified of their inclusion in the incentives scheme, with a defined annual bonus target and calculation method.
 For each Group legal entity that has its own individual RAF, checks are carried out to ascertain if the risk profile has been kept consistent during the year with the objectives and limits set on an individual basis, to enable the incentivization system for identified staff at the individual company to be accessed.
 The bonus is determined annually on an individual basis in view of the risk-adjusted earnings performance delivered by the company (the indicator used for the Group companies is usually the Economic Profit and/or ROAC delivered by the business division in which they work or by other specific risk-adjusted metrics based on the type of activity, as is the case with Wealth Management and Asset Management, and other secondary, quantitative objectives, inter alia ESG-related.
 The evaluation is completed by the achievement of individual management and project objectives.